-In April 2009, the European Commission published a draft of a proposed EU Directive on Alternative Investment Fund Managers, or AIFM.
-In May 2010, the Council of Ministers and the European Parliament's ECON committee each adopted revised proposals for the Directive. though it is not possible to predict what form the final Directive may take.
-The Directive would apply to AIFMs established in the EU and to non-EU AIFMs marketing securities of alternative investment funds, or AIFs, in the EU, subject to certain exemptions.
-AIFMs established in the EU would be required to seek authorization from their home jurisdiction regulators.
-Depending on the version of the Directive that is adopted, non-EU AIFMs would either be ineligible for authorisation under the Directive but permitted to market AIF securities to EU investors subject to applicable national law, or would be eligible for authorisation under the Directive subject to certain conditions that would not apply to EU AIFMs, Under the latter approach, non-EU AIFMs registered under the Directive would be treated similarly to EU AIFMs, but non-EU AIFMs unable to register under the Directive would be prohibited from marketing AIF securities to EU investors under national law.
-Registration under the Directive would require the disclosure of such information as fair valuation of assets, investment strategy and markets in which investments are made on a regular basis.
-The Directive would also impose new operating requirements, including a threshold for regulatory capital, leverage limits and reporting obligations on companies in which a controlling stake is held.
-Such rules could have an adverse effect on our businesses by, among other things, (i) imposing extensive disclosure obligations on the portfolio companies of the funds we manage, (ii) significantly restricting marketing activities, and (iii) potentially in effect restricting our funds' investments in companies based in EU countries.
-The Directive could limit, both in absolute terms and in comparison to EU-based investment managers and funds, our operating flexibility, our ability to market our funds, and our fund raising and investment opportunities, as well as expose us to conflicting regulatory requirements in the United States and the EU.
+On April 30, 2009, the European Commission published a draft of a proposed EU Directive on Alternative Investment Fund Managers, or AIFM.
+The Directive, if adopted in the form proposed, would apply to all AIFMs operating within the EU with more than €100 million in assets under management, including both hedge funds and private equity funds.
+AIFMs would be required to seek authorization from their home jurisdiction within the EU, which would require the disclosure of such information as fair valuation of assets, investment strategy, and markets in which investments are made on a regular basis.
+The Directive, if adopted, would also set a threshold for regulatory capital, allow regulators to set a threshold for leverage and create reporting obligations to companies in which a controlling stake is held.
+Such rules could have a particularly adverse effect on our investment businesses by among other things (i) imposing costly requirements to hire an independent valuation firm based in the EU to value all of our funds' assets and to hire an independent depositary based in the EU to hold all of our investments, (ii) imposing extensive disclosure obligations on our funds' portfolio companies, (iii) prohibiting us from marketing our investment funds to any investors based in a EU country for three years after enactment of the directive and significantly restricting those marketing activities thereafter, and (iv) potentially in effect restricting our funds' investments in companies based in EU countries.
+The Directive, if adopted in its current form, could limit, both in absolute terms and in comparison to EU-based investment managers and funds, our operating flexibility, our ability to market our funds, and our fund raising and investment opportunities, as well as expose us to conflicting regulatory requirements in the United States and the EU.

 We regularly rely on exemptions in the United States from various requirements of the Securities Act, the Exchange Act, the Investment Company Act of 1940, or Investment Company Act, and the U.S. Employee Retirement Income Security Act of 1974, or ERISA, in conducting our asset management activities.
 These exemptions are sometimes highly complex and may in certain circumstances depend on compliance by third parties whom we do not control.
 If for any reason these exemptions were to become unavailable to us, we could become subject to regulatory action or third-party claims and our business could be materially and adversely affected.
-See "-Risks Related to Our

-Organizational Structure-If we were deemed to be an "investment company" subject to regulation under the Investment Company Act, applicable restrictions could make it impractical for us to continue our business as contemplated and could have a material adverse effect on our business."
+See "-Risks Related to Our Organizational Structure-If we were deemed to be an "investment company" subject to regulation under the Investment Company Act, applicable restrictions could make it impractical for us to continue our business as contemplated and could have a material adverse effect on our business."
 Moreover, the requirements imposed by our regulators are designed primarily to ensure the integrity of the financial markets and to protect investors in our funds and are not designed to protect holders of interests in our business.
 Consequently, these regulations often serve to limit our activities.
 In addition, the regulatory environment in which our fund investors operate may affect our business.
 For example, changes in antitrust laws or the enforcement of antitrust laws could affect the level of mergers and acquisitions activity, and changes in state laws may limit investment activities of state pension plans.
 We may also be adversely affected as a result of new or revised legislation or regulations imposed by the SEC, other governmental regulatory authorities or self-regulatory organizations that supervise the financial markets.